-If you are like me, most of what you knew about birth control, contraception and family planning before marriage consisted of “pop a pill/get an injection to prevent pregnancy on my wedding night.”
+If you are like me, most of what you knew about contraceptives, birth control and family planning before marriage consisted of “pop a pill/get an injection to prevent pregnancy on my wedding night!“

-Perhaps you are the bride who did get pregnant on her wedding night (nothing wrong with that).
+Perhaps you are the bride who did get pregnant on her wedding night.

 And there’s nothing wrong with that.
 But you conceived not because you planned for it, but because you had no idea you needed to do something to postpone pregnancy.

 Before we start, let me clarify that yes, I believe God is sovereign over all of marriage, including our fertility.

 He can interrupt our methods and redirect our lives, no doubt.
-Pills or plans don’t (or shouldn’t) carry the day, the will of God does!
+Contraceptive pills or plans don’t (or shouldn’t) carry the day, the will of God does!

 That said, I also believe God allows couples to have a say as to when they want to start a family; the reason a woman is only fertile one day out of the entire month!